greenone092/greenone092.github.io/_posts/2020-8-17-Dot-product-over-finite-fields.md

 published: true
 ---

-In coding theory especially, the definition of the dot product in euclidean space is directly borrowed to vector spaces over finite fields.
+Most of the time, (in coding theory for example) the definition of the dot product in euclidean space is directly borrowed to vector spaces over finite fields.
 However, many intuitive properties of the dot product in the euclidean space is no longer satisified.
 This post also assumes knowledge of vector spaces / subspaces and basic properties of the dot product over $$R^n$$.

 Let us begin with the definition of the dot product.

 **Definition (Dot product)** _The dot product of two vectors $$u = (u_1, u_2, ..., u_n)$$ and $$v = (v_1, v_2 ..., v_n)$$ is defined as_  $$u \cdot v = u_1v_1 + u_2v_2 + ... u_nv_n$$

-Using this dot product on both $$R^n$$ and $$Z_m^n$$ will lead to different propeties.
-The value of m does not affect the validity of the theorems, I shall use $$Z_2^n$$ for any examples.
+Using this dot product on both $$R^n$$ and $$Z_m^n$$ will lead to different set of propeties.
+We shall compare both of these in the following text.
+Note that the value of m does not affect the validity of the theorems.
+I shall use $$Z_2^n$$ for any examples.

-## **Simmilarities**
+---

-# Both are scalar products
+### Both are scalar products

-The dot product on both vector spaces are scalar products.
-They both satisify
+The dot product on both vector spaces satisify

 $$ \forall u, \forall v, \forall x \in F $$[^field]